|

 King Fergus the Scots invaded Argyll and established the realm of Dal Riada.
 Pictland, based upon place names and cultural

 sites appears to be centered in the north and east of Scotland.
+500-600 AD When the Romans departed Britain

 in the late 4th century, Christian missionaries in Ireland